 There is "stop" step in upgrade scenario, upgrader stops there.
-At this time the new system in fallback partition is ready so you can reboot the server to boot from mrg.5.2 system.
+At this time the new system in fallback partition is ready so you can reboot the server to boot from mr9.5.4 system.

-After reboot run ngcp-upgrade again with the same parameters so upgrade will continue with post-upgrade steps.
+After reboot run ngcp-upgrade again with the same parameters so upgrade will continue with postupgrade steps.